leonp/Klinik/readme.md

 Download or clone this repo.
 Copy the theme folder to your `/wp-content/themes` folder and choose the Klinik theme from the admin area's `Appearance > themes` menu.

-## Fonts

-The theme uses a `georgia, serif` font stack and `'Nimbus Sans L', 'Helvetica Neue', arial, sans-serif` for headings and secondary text.

-If you want to use your own font stack you'll need to use a plugin or create a child theme.

 ## Images

 Klinik refers to 2 images in the `/images` folder: